Derick317/Typora/Softwares/Windows ffmpeg vmaf.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-You also need some packages for install VMAF.
+You also need some packages for installing VMAF.

 ```bash
 pacman -S --noconfirm --needed mingw-w64-x86_64-nasm mingw-w64-x86_64-gcc mingw-w64-x86_64-meson mingw-w64-x86_64-ninja